Lawmakers propose Northern Irish amendment to May's Brexit deal: BBC

-LONDON (Reuters) - Three lawmakers loyal to Prime Minister Theresa May have proposed new Brexit safeguards to give parliament more say on the contentious issue of Northern Ireland in a bid to help her win a crucial vote to approve the government’s exit deal.
+LONDON (Reuters) - Three lawmakers loyal to Prime Minister Theresa May have proposed new Brexit safeguards to give parliament more say on the contentious issue of Northern Ireland, in a bid to help her win a crucial vote to approve the government’s exit deal.

 May is battling to get her Withdrawal Agreement with the European Union through parliament in a vote on Tuesday that will define Britain’s departure from the bloc and her future as a leader.
 Current forecasts suggest she will lose the vote.